ilanschnell/bitarray/README.rst

 * Immutable ``frozenbitarray`` objects which are hashable
 * Sequential search
 * Type hinting
-* Extensive test suite with over 400 unittests.
+* Extensive test suite with about 500 unittests.
 * Utility module ``bitarray.util``:

   * conversion to and from hexadecimal strings